May 2, 2018 by The Citron Review

 She’ll need a new spotter now.

-Victoria Miller has a BA in comparative literature from UC Berkeley, and an MFA in Creative Writing from Antioch University Los Angeles.
-She spends her days producing video games for a major publisher where she often finds herself juggling flame-engulfed-chainsaws and excel sheets.
-When she’s not slurping the best ramen in LA or proclaiming her hatred of olives, she finds time to work on short stories and her first novel.
+Victoria Miller has MFA in Creative Writing from Antioch University Los Angeles.
+She spends her days producing video games, where she often finds herself juggling flame-engulfed-chainsaws and excel sheets.
+When she’s not slurping the best ramen in the city, she finds time to work on short stories and her first novel.
+Her work has appeared or is forthcoming in The Citron Review, formercactus, and Lost Balloon.
 Find her on Twitter @tigrvix